-The Marshall Lab (www.MarshallLab.com) at the UC Berkeley School of Public Health (http://sph.berkeley.edu/) is seeking to hire two postdoctoral scholars to work on mathematical and computational aspects of gene drive systems in mosquito vectors of malaria, dengue fever and Zika virus.
-The positions are initially for one year, with the possibility of extension, and are available immediately.
+The Marshall Lab (www.MarshallLab.com) at the UC Berkeley School of Public Health (http://sph.berkeley.edu/) is seeking to hire a postdoctoral scholar to work on mathematical and computational aspects of gene drive systems in mosquito vectors of malaria, dengue fever and Zika virus.
+The position is initially for one year, with the possibility of extension, and is available immediately.
 Salary is commensurate with experience, and full benefits are included.

 The larger project will involve:

-Quantifying rates of mosquito movement within and between communities based on long shared sequence blocks of SNPs and inference of identity by descent
+Quantifying rates of mosquito movement within and between human communities based on identity by descent and other methods

 A strong background in applied mathematics, statistics and/or computer science